centreborelli/mf2f/README.md

 ------------

 The script for each method are written in python3.
 We recommend to use a version >= 3.6 to prevent from warning depricated.
-You should have installed the modules argparse, iio, numpy, os, scipy, scikit-image qnd torchvision.
+You should have installed the modules argparse, iio, numpy, os, scipy, scikit-image and torchvision.
 - iio github
 - Enric's imscript github